kassandraoftroy/stealthereum-cli/README.md

 Below is the list of basic commands and arguments for the CLI.

-NOTE: for now the default chain id is 17000 (holesky testnet).
+NOTE: for now the default chain id is 11155111 (sepolia testnet).
 For ethereum mainnet you can use `--chain-id 1` flag.

 #### keygen